janekbaraniewski/britify/README.md

 # britify - words all chav, bruv, just how you like 'em, innit

-Fancy a natter in proper Brit style?
-With britify, you can transmogrify any ol' blurb and turn it as British as a full English, what say?
+Fancy a natter in proper Brit style, do you?
+Well, put on your bowler hat and grab your brolly, because with britify, you can transmogrify any ol' blurb into something as British as a full English or a cuppa with Her Majesty!

 ## Tally-Ho Features

-- **Slang Mode:** Get words all chav, squire, just how you're inclined, innit?
+- **Slang Mode:** Oi, bruv!
+Get words all chav, just how you like 'em.
+You'll be the talk of the East End, squire, innit?
-- **Posh Mode:** For highfalutin toffs, like.
+- **Posh Mode:** Feeling aristocratic, are we?
+Then adopt the language of the upper crust, and make Lord Grantham proud.
+Splendid!
-- **Scottish Mode:** Aye, laddie, pass me tha' whisky, and let's do some writin', eh?
+- **Scottish Mode:** Aye, laddie!
+Let's get some tartan in your text and turn your words as Scottish as a haggis in the Highlands.

 ## Kick-off Guide

-Here's how to get cracking with britify, guv:
+Here's how to get cracking with britify, guv.
+It's easier than making a cup of tea on a rainy afternoon:

 ### Installation

-Pop this in your brew, chum:
+Pop this in your brew, chum, and watch the magic happen:

 ```bash
 brew install janekbaraniewski/janekbaraniewski/britify